-- a) Do not turn on the HPLC pump (no solvent flow) and make sure that the siphon is filled and the bulkhead is blocked with Parafilm[TM] to avoid a Venturi effect. - b) Set gas pressure to 3.5bar and temperature to 60°C. Wait for a stable temperature. - c) Switch on the light source - d) Change the Gain to 1. - e) Set the offset after Autozero to 0mV (Refer to Section 3.2.2.d) and set Stray Light Value adjustment to 100% (refer to Section 3.2.2.g). - f) Autozero the detector. - g) Change the Gain to 12. - h) Wait 15 minutes for stabilization and record the signal level.
-The expected level is typically 300mV to 400mV.
+- a) Do not turn on the HPLC pump (no solvent flow) and make sure that the siphon is filled and the bulkhead is blocked with Parafilm to avoid a Venturi effect. - f) Set gas pressure to 3.5bar (2.0bar for the Flash detector model) and temperature to 50°C. Wait for a stable temperature. - b) Switch on the light source. - c) Change the Gain to 1. - d) Set the offset after Autozero to 0mV (Refer to Section 3.2.2.d). - e) Autozero the detector. - f) Change the Gain to 12. - g) Wait 15 minutes for stabilization and record the signal level.
+The expected level is typically 100mV to 150mV for both the HPLC and CC detectors models and typically 2mV to 20mV for the Flash detector model.
 The exact value will vary slightly and small deviations should not be a cause for concern.